HoangLa95/qualitedevs2/PSs/ps1.md

 7. Click on **Create personal access token**.

 :::{important} SAVE YOUR PAT !!!
+Look at your token and save it !
 Once you leave the creation page, the PAT will no longer be visible.
 It is essential to save it, as you will need it to access your projects!
 :::